scdekov/markdown-cv/index.md

 `2019-ongoing`
 __FM::Systems__

-Leading a team, Planning sprints and being responsible of huge part of the system.
-Working exclusively on Rails and NodeJS backed services, as well as, having my hands full with techologies such as: GraphQL and Python.
+Leading a team, Planning sprints and being responsible for huge part of the system.
+Working exclusively on Rails and NodeJS backed services.
 Major part of my work included solving complex database problems coming from the requirements for fast analyzes of time-series data for big periods.

 ### Senior Full-Stack Ruby developer